hachan0179/Got_Overwirte_Sample/README.txt

-This Directory is made to test GOT OverWrite.
+This Repository was made to test GOT OverWrite.

 My environment is ubuntu20.04 LTS.